japila-books/spark-sql-internals/docs/declarative-pipelines/index.md

     Type --help for more information.
     ```

-A Declarative Pipelines project is configured using a [pipeline specification file](#pipeline-specification-file) and executed with [spark-pipelines](#spark-pipelines) shell script.
+A Declarative Pipelines project is defined and configured in a [pipeline specification file](#pipeline-specification-file).

+A Declarative Pipelines project can be executed with [spark-pipelines](#spark-pipelines) shell script.
-In the pipeline specification file, Declarative Pipelines developers include libraries with tables, views and flows (transformations) definitions in Python and SQL.
-A SDP project can use both languages simultaneously.

-Streaming flows are backed by streaming sources, and batch flows are backed by batch sources.

 Declarative Pipelines uses [Python decorators](#python-decorators) to describe tables, views and flows, declaratively.

 The definitions of tables, views and flows are registered in [DataflowGraphRegistry](DataflowGraphRegistry.md) (with [GraphRegistrationContext](GraphRegistrationContext.md)s by graph IDs).
 A `GraphRegistrationContext` is [converted into a DataflowGraph](GraphRegistrationContext.md#toDataflowGraph) when `PipelinesHandler` is requested to [start a pipeline run](PipelinesHandler.md#startRun) (when [spark-pipelines](#spark-pipelines) script is launched with `run` or `dry-run` command).

+Streaming flows are backed by streaming sources, and batch flows are backed by batch sources.

 [DataflowGraph](DataflowGraph.md) is the core graph structure in Declarative Pipelines.